 For daily wit & wisdom, sign up for the Almanac newsletter.

 Try cooking with herbs!
-This lavender lemon chocolate chip pancake recipe was a huge hit with my family, and is great for Mother's Day—or, any weekend breakfast!
+This lavender lemon chocolate chip pancake recipe was a huge hit with my family, and is great treat for any brunch or special occasion!

 Lavender Used for Cooking

 Lavender, belonging to the mint family, is a perennial herb that has more of a reputation for belonging in the spa with it’s delicate, fragrant purple-blue flowers and for its aroma-therapeutic stress-relieving properties rather than it’s culinary properties.

 However, used correctly in cooking and lavender can add a sweet and floral undertone that can bring a touch of magic to your meals.
 The trick with using lavender is to not overuse.
 It can tend to taste like soap if overdone so best to follow the rule that “less is more”.

 When adding to a recipe remember that dried lavender will be more potent and concentrated than fresh lavender (roughly 1 dried to 1/3 fresh) so adjust accordingly.
 In the winter and early spring we rely on dried lavender buds because we’re still covered in a thick blanket of snow!